In the world of UEFI, securing the bootstrapping process means establishing

 If the user (

-components of the boot process, Machine Owner Keys (MOKs) are to be
+of the boot process, Machine Owner Keys (MOKs) are to be used.
+The

-boot process (e.g., pressing a key) when shim
+the boot process (for example, pressing a key) when

 All of this happens during boot time—only verified code is executing

-keys.
-It cannot be malware or a hacker with remote access to the OS
+owner's set of keys.
+It cannot be malware or a hacker with remote access to

-because hackers or malware can only change the file, but not the hash
+the OS because hackers or malware can only change the file, but not the

 Boot Services Only variable.

-The boot loader, once loaded and verified by shim, will call back to shim when it wants to verify the kernel—to avoid duplication of the verification code.
+The boot loader, after having been loaded and verified by shim, will call back to shim when it wants to verify the kernel—to avoid duplication of the verification code.
 Shim will use the same list of MOKs for this and tell the boot loader whether it can load the kernel.

 This way, you can install your own kernel or boot loader.
 It is only necessary to install a new set of keys and authorize them by being physically present during the first reboot.
-Because MOKs are a list and not just a single MOK, you can make shim trust keys from several different vendors, allowing dual- and multi-boot from the boot loader.
+Because MOKs are a list rather than single MOK, you can make shim trust keys from several vendors, allowing dual- and multi-boot from the boot loader.